 Founded in 1963, CVS Health has become a recognized name in the global healthcare sector.
 The US-based company operates the renowned CVS Pharmacy chain and manufactures and retails a wide range of pharmaceutical products.
 With this wide influence, the company has cemented its reputation as a leading provider of numerous healthcare services.

-The terminology “CVS Health” is derived from the term “consumer value stores,” which sheds light on the company’s original ethos of prioritizing consumer values.
-In addition to its core brand, CVS Health owns several sub-brands, one of the most prominent among them being Aetna.
-This diversification strategy emphasizes the company’s desire to expand its horizons and meet a wide range of healthcare needs.
+The term “CVS Health” is derived from the term “consumer value stores,” which illuminates the company’s original ethos of prioritizing consumer values.
+In addition to its core brand, CVS Health owns several sub-brands, one of the most prominent of which is Aetna.
+This diversification strategy emphasizes the company’s desire to expand its horizons and meet various healthcare needs.

 The CVS Health logo is a fusion of elements that reflect tradition.
 The logo, composed of two different typefaces, combines the old-fashioned charm of a serif font with the elegance of a sans serif font, epitomizing a combination of time-honored reliability.
 The heart-shaped glyph used in the design is a poignant symbol echoing themes of compassion, devotion, and holistic care.
 The brand’s balanced mix of elements emphasizes its concern for the well-being of consumers.